Skip to content

 Warning

-• logLevel: Valid levels (in words) are
+• [logLevel]: Valid levels (in words) are

-• critical: The application cannot perform and requires user intervention: for example, memory allocation or port binding failed.
+• critical: The application cannot perform and requires user intervention.
+For example, memory allocation or port binding failed.

-• error: The application may not work correctly or might produce the wrong result: for example, continuous Modbus timeouts resulting in the connection being closed.
+• error: The application may not work correctly or might produce the wrong result.
+For example, continuous Modbus timeouts resulting in the connection being closed.

 • info: Informative message.
 Normally, the info level is disabled in the system.
 When enabled, it provides information about the application's working state and status.
 For example, the web server is working on port 3000, or the application is in auto mode.